 #7 – Céramique neighbourhood

-Maastricht used to be famous for its pottery production, so hence the name of the neighbourhood.
-After exploring the old Medieval city centre of Maastricht, cross the bridge and head to the opposite side of the Maas River.
+Maastricht used to be famous for its pottery production, hence the name of the neighbourhood.
+After exploring the old medieval city centre of Maastricht, cross the bridge and head to the opposite side of the Maas River.

 Céramique neighbourhood is home to some quite impressive modern architecture today, local stores, restaurants and cute cafes.
 It’s a lovely place for a break and an afternoon cup of coffee during your trip to Maastricht.